zSeriesGuy/PTZController/README.md

 Use your favorite editor to edit the configuration.

 There are multiple sections:
+##### DEFAULT
+You can specify options in the DEFAULT section that apply to all sections such as power_on and power_off.

 ##### General
 * log_dir: Location to store a log.
 None means no logging.
 * launch_browser: Whether or not to launch a browser window when the server starts.